-\CUL 250 Classical Cuisine
+8 5 CUL-250 Classical Cuisine 1

-Prerequisites: CUL 110, CUL 130, CUL 140, CUL 160, CUL 230 or CUL 275, CUL 240, CUL 270 and WBL 112
+Prereguisites: CUL-110, CUL-140, CUL-140A, CUL-160, CUL-230, CUL-240, CUL-240A, CUL-270, and WBL-112

-Coreguisites: CUL 135 and CUL 135A
+Corequisites: CUL-135 and CUL-135A

 This course is designed to reinforce the classical culinary kitchen.
 Topics include the working Grand Brigade of the kitchen, signature dishes, and classical banquets.
 Upon completion, students should be able to demonstrate competence in food preparation in a classical/upscale restaurant or banquet setting.
 This course includes weekly a la carte service encompassing contemporary and classical preparation and a capstone final exam.